 Statera Mentorship: Ithaca was created in the winter of 2019.
 It was founded by Erica Steinhagen and Kathleen Mulligan, who also serve as Regional Coordinators.
 The chapter is currently in its first cycle of pairings.
 Applications to become a mentee or mentor in the next class will open on January 1, 2020.
-To receive information about the next round of classes, please sign up for Class I, please choose either MENTOR or MENTEE below.
+To receive information about the next round of classes, please sign up for the Statera Newsletter.
 If you have any questions, please contact our National Co-Directors at firstname.lastname@example.org.

 Ithaca Regional Coordinators